FabricMC/fabric-language-kotlin/README.md

 }
 ```

-Use the `kotlin` adapter for your mod to use by setting the `adapter` property in the `fabric.mod.json` file and
+Use the `kotlin` adapter for your mod by setting the `adapter` property in the `fabric.mod.json` file.
-add a dependency entry to your `fabric.mod.json` file:
+Remember to the add a dependency entry to your `fabric.mod.json` file:

-For more info reference [format:modjson](https://fabricmc.net/wiki/format:modjson)

-Do not forget to set the `schemaVersion` to `1` or it will fall back to schema `0` and will not attempt to load entrypoints

 ```json
 {